Upcoming Events

 Daniel Philip

-Nikhil Prabhakar, 16, is a junior at Fremont High School in Sunnyvale.
+Nikhil Prabhakar, 17, is a senior at Fremont High School in Sunnyvale.
 He studies classical guitar with Scott Cmiel at the Pre-College Division of the San Francisco Conservatory of Music and performs at nursing homes and rehabilitation centers in the South Bay.
 The warmth and curiosity of the residents at these centers has led to a great sense of connection and purpose for him.
 Nikhil also volunteers at local libraries and loves reading books about life sciences and biology.
 In his spare time, he loves watching movies, playing with his dog and spending time with his friends.

 Nikhil Prabhakar